-To enroll in our program for a specific school year, children must be at least 2 years, 9 months of age by September 1st (or in other words, they must be turning 3 by December 1st).
+To enroll in our program for a specific school year, children must be turning 3 by April 2nd of that school year.
 Our school year generally runs from mid-September through May, and the majority of our openings occur in the Spring when we start working on enrolling the classes for the next school year – and to a lesser degree, throughout the summer if any of our initially enrolled families end up releasing their spots.
-However, enrolled families sometimes have to withdraw during the school year, and when that happens, we fill those spots from our wait list.
+However, enrolled families sometimes have to withdraw during the school year, and when that happens we fill those spots from our wait list.
 So, even if a child isn’t offered a spot when we initially enroll the next school year’s classes, there’s always a possibility that an opening will become available during the summer or even during the school year itself.

 Enrollment Process and Precedence Criteria for NVNS:

 When we have an opening to fill (either during the spring/summer when we are filling classes for the upcoming school year, or at any time as a result of an enrolled family withdrawing) we go to the wait list and offer the spot to the next age-eligible child based on the following specific prioritized categories:

 - Continuing current students have first priority